Index of

 MT: I look past all appearances to see the world I want.

-130 It is impossible to see two worlds.
+130 It is impossible to see

 MT: This statement is so all-or-nothing: I'm impressed how you use ego